sciZer0/7/v/README.md

 Each global digital passport automatically creates one Public Address, and these Public Addresses

-*— being the bigest-ever global user-base —*
+*— together being the bigest-ever global user-base —*

 might be used by global b2p projects to airdrop various incentive points (tokens) to the users.